T-Pau/accelerate.tpau.group/index.markdown

 This allows adding support for new target computers without modifying Accelerate itself.

-### 2. Allow precise control over the produced binary when needed, without requiring it when not.
+### 3. Allow precise control over the produced binary when needed, without requiring it when not.

 You can specify the exact address where to place an object, or you can specify a memory region and alignment (i. e. the address must be divisible by a certain number).
 Accelerate will make sure the requirements are met, while placing the other elements as efficiently as possible.

-### 3. Meet modern expectation of a programming tool.
+### 4. Meet modern expectation of a programming tool.

 Accelerate is written in C++20 and should work on all modern platforms.
 It is a command line tool that follows the usual Unix conventions.

 Accelerate integrates well with development and build environments: If it encounters an error, it will not produce output files and exit with a non-zero status.
 Also, it supports gcc-style dependency tracking.

 Accelerate supports reproducible builds: if given the same input files, it will create byte-wise identical results.
 This means that if a program is built from the same source on two different computers, the resulting program will be identical.

+### 5. Be easy to use.

+The language implemented by Accelerate tries to be easy to use: consistent, easy to remember, and readable.

+## Reporting Problems.

+It's an old addage that it's never the compiler's fault, but since Accelerate is still young, so bugs and misfeatures are likely.
+If you found a problem, please [create an issue on GitHub](https://github.com/T-Pau/Accelerate/issues/new/choose) or let us know at [accelerate@tpau.group](accelerate@tpau.group).

+Also let us know if the [documentation](documentation) is incomplete, inaccurate, or hard to understand.